spsforks/QB64-Wiki/Unicode.md

 > QB64 can use several Windows fonts when 'cyberbit' is not present so it is not necessary to include with program packages.

+## Example(s)
-*Example:* Setting up Unicode functionality in a program using any monospace font containing characters from a Code Page.
+ Setting up Unicode functionality in a program using any monospace font containing characters from a Code Page.

 ```vb